 Robotics, rugby or rock band – in more than 30 afternoon clubs, every student can find their favorite activities that are fun and promote a number of skills.

 We have a multi-sport hard top court and ping-pong tables on our school yard.
 Physical Education classes take place in our gym and in the outdoor Kissingen-Stadion, weather permitting.
 The latter is only a kilometer away and can also be reached by bus.
 Swimming lessons take place in the indoor swimming pool “Thomas-Mann-Schwimmhalle” in Prenzlauer Berg.

 |Qualities and characteristics best defining the school||

-We are a bilingual primary and secondary school (German/English) with a focus on mathematics and science.
-Under the roof of a distinguished, listed building, our school offers optimal learning conditions, where natural curiosity and individual needs can find their place from Grade 1 all the way through to Grade 10.
+We are a bilingual primary and secondary school (German/English) with a focus on MINT (Mathemtics, Sciences, ICT and Technology) or better known as STEM in English-spreaking countries.
+Under the roof of a distinguished, listed building, our school offers optimal learning conditions, where natural curiosity and individual needs can find their place from Year 1 all the way through to Year 13.
 Here, children and young people can learn in a calm environment, test themselves, develop their talents, deepen their interests, learn about cultural diversity and internalise languages.